nerg4l/nerg4l/README.md

-### Hi there
+# Welcome to my GitHub profile

 I like interesting tools and user/developer frienldy applications.
-Because of this, I constantly learn and read about technology, and I try to get familiar with many libraries.
+Because of this, I constantly learn and read about technology.

 My latest interests:
 - https://github.com/ClickHouse/ClickHouse